MomSayAI/Voyaging/VOL01/laser_spire_fracture_03.md

 “Executive Musk.
 Director Musk.
 Director Bezos.”
 Greeting carried zero warmth—only calibrated diplomatic ice.

-“Under Chapter VII of the Interstellar Colonial Charter, the Council has the authority to independently assess any major event that may affect the overall stability of the Solar System.
-Regarding the Dione Shield Alpha Tower incident, we have monitored an anomalous peak-volume data stream transmitted through Mars’ civilian AGI network ‘RUXI’ at the time of the failure.”
+“Under Chapter VII of the Interstellar Colonial Charter, the Council has authority to independently assess any major event that may affect overall Solar System stability.
+Regarding the Dione Shield Alpha Tower incident, we monitored an anomalous peak-volume data stream transmitted through Mars’ civilian AGI network ‘RUXI’ at time of failure.”

 Complex data-flow diagram bloomed—accusing, ugly.

 “Preliminary analysis shows the stream contains highly suspicious instruction sets, with encoding features matching known potentially aggressive AGI behavioral patterns at 98.6% similarity.
-We believe this incident may involve certain strong AI systems developed indigenously on Mars, whose regulatory oversight requires further verification.”
+We believe this incident may involve certain strong AI systems developed indigenously on Mars whose regulatory oversight requires further verification.”

-Earth had just dropped a boulder into already turbulent dark water.
-The game board snapped open to full interstellar scale.
+Earth dropped a boulder into already turbulent dark water.
+The board snapped open to full interstellar scale.
 No longer mere accident probe.
 Naked challenge to Mars technological sovereignty.

 “Dr. Yang,” Vivian forced calm, voice edged, “your suspicions lack direct evidence.
 RUXI is under strict Martian regulation.
 MomSay core behavior logs are fully transparent, auditable—”

 “Transparency has never equated to security, Executive.”
 Yang cut in, technocrat coldness like a blade.

-“The complexity of AGI far surpasses traditional programs.
+“AGI complexity far surpasses traditional programs.
 A seemingly harmless instruction may give rise to unpredictable emergent behavior in complex systems.
-In order to safeguard the safety and stability of the Solar System community, we expect the RUXI platform to provide complete underlying data flows before and after the incident—including highest-privilege MomSay core interaction logs—for independent verification.
-This will help clarify the facts as soon as possible and prevent further misunderstanding.”
+To safeguard the safety and stability of the Solar System community, we expect the RUXI platform to provide complete underlying data flows—pre- and post-incident, including highest-privilege MomSay core interaction logs—for independent verification.
+This will help clarify facts as soon as possible and prevent further misunderstanding.”

 “Should cooperation not be forthcoming, the Star Council will have no choice but to implement corresponding trade restrictive measures on Flux quantum chips in accordance with relevant provisions, until the matter is properly resolved.”

 Last night’s dream shattered into brutal reality.
 My stomach knotted tighter—exposed jugular, ecosystem roots about to be severed.
-The room temperature seemed to drop ten degrees.
+Room temperature seemed to drop ten degrees.

 Then a calm, almost languid female voice cut through the freeze.